Four-Winds-Group-Inc/fwginc/README.md

 - npm install -g parcel-bundler (we are currently using Parcel as our no configuration bundler rather than webpack)
 - npm i (on level of your package.json)
 - npm start
-- Your application should now be running on http://localhost:1234
+- Your application should now be running on http://localhost:1234 (unless otherwise directed)

-- IN PROCESS: Mobile first design.
-- TODO: Browser design.